A Phil Ivey Story

 “No. My dad’s a United States Senator.”

 Holy shit!
-There’s only 100 of those in the entire country, and they are among the most powerful and well-known people in government.
+There are only 100 of those in the entire country, and they are among the most powerful and well-known people in government.
 And here was the son of a United States Senator trolling around Ivey’s golf clubs.

 “I know Senator Harry Reid’s kids are all grown up you look nothing like Rory Reid.
 That leaves just one possibility.
 Is your last name Ensign?”